Clients turn to Ryan when they need a smart advocate in their corner to resolve real estate, construction and private business disputes.

 On behalf of a multinational oil and gas company, Ryan prevailed at a two-day bench trial on a motion to pierce the corporate veil of a subsidiary entity to reach the assets of the parent corporation.

-Ryan also represents business owners in shareholder and partnership disputes, including as first-chair counsel in a trial between business partners in which Ryan was victorious on all claims and obtained a monetary judgment for his client.
+He represented shareholders in partnership disputes, including as first-chair counsel in a trial between business partners, in which Ryan was victorious on all claims and obtained a monetary judgment for his client.

 On behalf of a health insurer, Ryan defeated an ERISA claim by a plan beneficiary and persuaded both the federal district court and appellate court to deny the beneficiary's request for emergency injunctive relief.

-He represents a workers' compensation insurer in a dispute concerning premium calculation and the application of discretionary schedule ratings.
+Ryan vigorously defended a workers' compensation insurer in a dispute concerning premium calculation and the application of discretionary schedule ratings.
 Ryan's client, the defendant, settled the case without paying any compensation to the plaintiff.